narqm/stylus/README.md

                                            confirmation prompt.
 -s Shorten Authors, --short_names       Only return the first author followed by
                                            "and Others" when writing to file.
+-i ISBN, --isbn                         Optional argument to search by ISBN-10/13.
 ```

 The `path` field is the only one required to run, everything else is optional.
 However, the `author` field is recommended, as the API supports search by author.